Configuration

 Tip

-Env vars are casted using TOML parser, so =FOO
+Env vars are cast using the TOML parser, so =FOO

 is str